judefdiv/gdscpp/README.md

 * aref has not been tested.
 * rename "setSTR" to "push_back"?
 * create a map to easily find the structures
+* Allow GDScpp to be easier used as a library

 ## Notes
 * Text and nodes are not fully supported.